MyISAM Tables

 In other words, the only ways this can go out of sync are:

-on a table that was in use by mysqld
+--update-stateon a table that was in use by mysqld.

 be avoided as it currently replaces the datafile with a new one, which